 And as not all of your audience will be from the USA, add in the metric measurements as well.

 As you can see, it includes all the main technical characteristics of the ebike that backers need to know, expressed in metric measurements as well.

-If authoritative media outlets are talking about your product, you should, no, you MUST let your backers know about that.
+If authoritative media outlets are talking about your product, you should not let your backers know about that.

 Include their logos, quotes from the articles, and even links to them — if they’re from top media outlets.

 This gives your product much-needed social proof.
-As lots of people who visit your page may have been burned before by failed campaigns, and having the press talk about you adds a certain level of assurance to your campaign.
+Many people who visit your page may have been burned before by failed campaigns, and having the press talk about you adds a certain assurance to your campaign.